 Research topic: Robotics and automation

-Nick’s internship project is a key enabler of Bell’s effort to revolutionize urban transportation through on-demand mobility.
+Nick’s internship project worked with Bell’s initiative to create ways to market on-demand helicopter transportation in urban environments.
 Autonomous on-demand aircraft design and operations are still in their infancy.
-Nick will produce a conceptual system design for the on-demand mobility system and boost Bell’s efforts in this exciting new area.
+Nick produced a conceptual system design for the on-demand mobility system.

 # of hires in last three years: 3